ja-he/dayplan/README.md

 ## Usage

 - Help messages are available e.g. via `-h`
-- in TUI mode the key <kbd>?</kbd> toggles a help popup panel showing basic controls
+- in TUI mode the key <kbd>?</kbd> toggles a help popup panel showing the controls based on the current context (this is generated; while being maybe not structured as nicely, it should generally provide the most complete and up-to-date information

 ### Regular TUI Usage